Clwydian Range and Dee Valley

-The Clwydian Range and Dee Valley (Bryniau Clwyd a Dyffryn Dyfrdwy) is a designated Area of Outstanding Natural Beauty (AONB; also known as a National Landscape) located in north-east Wales, covering the Clwydian Range (Bryniau Clwyd), and the valley of the River Dee (Afon Dyfrdwy).
+The Clwydian Range and Dee Valley (Bryniau Clwyd a Dyffryn Dyfrdwy) is a designated National Landscape (formally an Area of Outstanding Natural Beauty, AONB) located in north-east Wales, covering the Clwydian Range (Bryniau Clwyd), and the valley of the River Dee (Afon Dyfrdwy).

 Designated in 1985 as the Clwydian Range AONB, and expanded to its current extent in 2011, the Area of Outstanding Natural Beauty includes: medieval field systems, open heather moorland, prehistoric hillforts, limestone crags, broad leaved woodland, wooded valleys, and farmland.

 The AONB falls within the jurisdiction of the local authorities of Denbighshire, Flintshire, and Wrexham County Borough, with the majority, 80% of the AONB in Denbighshire, and the remaining 20% split evenly between the other two authorities.
 (Note: 10% each.

 Before 2011, 60% of the Clwydian Range AONB was in Denbighshire, and the other 40% in Flintshire) The AONB is the largest of only five AONBs in Wales, and one of the 46 in the United Kingdom.
 Additionally, it is one of only 8 protected areas of Wales.
 Long-distance footpaths; Offa's Dyke Path, and the Clwydian Way pass through the AONB.
 The area of the Clwydian Range and Dee Valley AONB is 390 km2, (Note: This number is rounded from 389.26 km2; multiple sources use the rounded figure, although NRW use a more approximate figure.
 The former Clwydian Range AONB prior to 2011 covered 158 km2.) and has been proposed by the Welsh Government to be replaced by a Glyndŵr National Park, which would be Wales' fourth national park.

 The AONB is underlain by sedimentary rocks dating from the Ordovician, Silurian, and early Carboniferous periods with Triassic age rocks on lower slopes.
 The highest peak in the AONB is at Moel Fferna, reaching 630 m.
 The mainly Silurian Clwydian Range supports rounded, heather-clad hilltops which provide habitats for scarce flora and fauna and are home to Iron Age hillforts.
 Several areas have been designated as Sites of Special Scientific Interest and Special Areas of Conservation, with the AONB also home to multiple listed buildings, scheduled monuments, and part of the Pontcysyllte Aqueduct and Canal UNESCO World Heritage Site.
 In 2018, an estimated 1.1 million people visited six key sites across the AONB, generating approximately £24.1 million for the Welsh economy, according to Natural Resources Wales.

 The earliest evidence of human occupation in the AONB is from stone tools dated between 30 and 40,000 years ago in caves near Tremeirchion, with the oldest human-made feature in the AONB being the mound, Gop Cairn.
 The area is now used for a range of recreational, tourism, and agricultural purposes.